 Yes.
 Recommendation writers should submit their recommendations online.
 When you supply their contact information (name and e-mail address) in the online application, they are alerted with instructions on how to upload their recommendation.

 We get a large number of domestic and international applicants each year.
 We do not have a set number of spots for admission, nor do we set aside a specific number of spots for international students.
 The number of offers that we make depends upon a number of factors, most especially the size and quality of the applicant pool in a given year.

 Yes.
-Currently our graduate program includes students from China, South Korea, Chile, Denmark, Singapore, and Cameroon.
+Currently our graduate program includes students from China, South Korea, Chile, Mexico, Singapore, and Cameroon.
 The University of Illinois boasts a large international student population; for information about international student life see the International Student and Scholar Services page.

 Students in the M.A. program must complete 32 hours of graduate credit.
 For a full-time student without an assistantship or outside employment, thirty-two hours could be completed in two semesters; for a student holding a half-time assistantship, thirty-two hours can be completed in two semesters plus a summer session (though most students take more time than this, typically two academic years).

 A minimum of three years of graduate study beyond the M.A. is usually the minimum amount of time needed to complete all the requirements for the doctoral degree.
 However, because our students typically hold half-time teaching or research assistantships, most complete a degree in 4 years.